mrstruijk/EnhancedLogger/README.md

 - Log messages with various log levels, thereby suppressing ones you don't want to see.
 - Customize log message appearance with colors (if you've cloned the project instead of using the package manager, you can change the colors in the `Log.cs` file).
 - Unity Editor and Development Build aware.
 It will suppress your logs in a production build, making it a cheap solution for logging, and the best of both worlds: all the logging you could want in development, and none of the overhead in production.
-- Click to go to the source of the log message (although not perfect, see Downsides).
+- Click to go to the source of the log message, both the GameObject where the call came from, and the code + line number it is referring to (although not perfect, see Downsides)

 ## Downsides
 -  Unfortunately you can't click on the log message itself, but you can click on the second line of the log to go to the line number in the class (Otherwise you'll go to the `Log.cs` class instead).
 The first lines in the Console are reserved for the Log utility.
 Not so handy when you want to click to the code that generated the log message.
 If you know how to fix this, please let me know.
+- It can only find the GameObject that called the Log message if it is a MonoBehaviour.
+If you call the `Log` directly (as you would in a static class for instance), it will not be able to click to find the GameObject.
 - You need to copy the Demo files into your normal Asset folder to use the Demo scene.
 See [this explanation here as to why](https://forum.unity.com/threads/it-is-not-allowed-to-open-a-scene-in-a-read-only-package-why.1148036/).

 ## Installation